AbdimulhinYussuf3675/HaliAnga/README.md

 # Hali Anga

-> "Hali_Anga" is a tool that helps to users to enter their city to forecast the weather.
+> "Hali_Anga" is an app that provides users with weather conditions for the places of their choice

 ## Built With